Neighborhood Watch Block Captains

 The St. Louis Park Police Department wants residents to be aware of various scams that are designed to swindle money and/or personal information.
 These can include lottery scams — in which people receive phony notices indicating they have won a sum of money — or other similar scam letters, which are often sent by email.

-- Do your homework when hiring a contractor, auto repair shop or other service in or out of the home.
+- Do your homework when hiring a contractor, auto repair shop or other service.
 Contact the Better Business Bureau for information and ask for references from the company or facility representative.

-- Talk with family, friends and neighbors on who they may recommend for your specific need.
+- Talk with family, friends and neighbors about who they recommend for your specific need.
 Past experience shows this is a good way to locate a reputable contractor and/or repair facility.

 - Retain trusted contractor and/or repair facility information for future reference.